Tyndaris nears launch of convertible bond fund - source

+BRUSSELS, April 10 The following are mergers under review by the European Commission and a brief guide to the EU merger process:

-LONDON Alternative investment advisory firm Tyndaris plans to launch a global convertible bond fund led by managers Damien Regnier and Eric Daniel, a source with knowledge of the matter said on Wednesday.
+LONDON Feb 10 Alternative investment advisory firm Tyndaris plans to launch a global convertible bond fund led by portfolio managers Damien Regnier and Eric Daniel, a source with knowledge of the matter said.

 The Tyndaris Global Convertible Fund has begun marketing to investors and should start trading in a couple of months, the source said, but it was not yet clear how much money it would launch with.

-Convertible bonds, fixed income assets that can be converted into the equity of a specific company, form just a slice of the multi-trillion-dollar global bond market, although several large issues have come to market so far this year including one of $500 million from French luxury products firm LVMH (LVMH.PA).

-Traditionally, the bonds have been bought and sold by so-called 'long-only' mutual funds or by alternative funds such as convertible-arbitrage hedge funds, which look to trade price anomalies between the issuer's stock and debt.

-Unlike most alternative convertible bond funds, the Tyndaris fund would not use derivatives or trade in the stock of the issuer, and would provide investors the chance to get their money back on a daily basis, as opposed to monthly or quarterly, the source said, allowing it to be marketed to retail investors.
+Unlike most rival convertible bond funds, it would offer investors the chance to get their money back on a daily basis, as opposed to monthly or quarterly, the source said, and so could be marketed to retail as well as institutional clients.

-Convertible-arbitrage funds lagged other strategies in January, down 2.73 percent against a fall of 1.72 percent for the main fund-weighted composite index, data from industry tracker Hedge Fund Research showed.

-Investing in mainly investment grade convertible bonds from across the globe, it would also not track the performance of a benchmark index like most buy-and-hold convertible funds, the source said.
+Investing in mainly investment grade convertible bonds from across the globe, it would avoid using derivatives or straight equities and would not track the performance of a benchmark index, the source said.

 Regnier is best known for running one of the world's biggest convertible bond funds for Deutsche Bank, the 3.5 billion euros ($3.94 billion) DWS Invest Convertibles fund.